 - The red line above the baseline sits on top of the g and the bowl of the d.
 The space between those two lines represent the x-height of that font.
 The x-height relative to the caps height affects font readability and is one factor to consider when specifying leading for a passage of text.

-- Not all characters fit neatly within the x-height and caps height measurements.
+- Not all characters fit neatly within the x-height and cap height measurements.
 The tallest character in this specific typeface is the $ (dollar sign) which extends both above and below those measurements.
+In some fonts the ascenders reach cap height, in others they may be shorter or taller than the cap height.

 What's the Point?

 Points are used not only to measure the type itself, but the space around it.
 Setting leading (line spacing) requires a basic understanding of points and type measurements.
-Points and picas may also be used to set margins, specify column widths, and spaces between columns.
+Points and picas may also be used to set margins, specify column widths, and spaces between columns (alleys).

 The purpose of this article is simply to acquaint you with some of the terminology associated with measuring type.
 Other tutorials will address more detailed use of this information.